Last Updated: February 12, 2024

 - The rate limit for bulk actions is 1 request per second.

 - Content Delivery API: CDN-Origin Rate Limits: The rate limit is the maximum number of requests that Customer can make using any Contentstack API in a given period.
-There are no limits on the requests that Customer make to the cached data on Contentstack’s CDN.
+There is no specific rate limit on the number of requests that Customer can make to the cached data on Contentstack’s CDN.
 Contentstack's API automates caching to enable our API to scale.
 For uncached requests, i.e., requests to the origin server, there is a maximum limit of 100 requests per second per organization.
 The rate limit depends on Customer plan, and Customer can request an increase in Customer rate limit if necessary.

 - Content Management API Read/Write Limits: By default, any Contentstack Management API enforces the following rate limits: